haroldserrano/renderingJoystickUsingOpenGLiniOS/README.md

 ##### Figure 3.
 A 3D model with a joystick and two buttons
 ![mobile game with joystick](https://dl.dropboxusercontent.com/u/107789379/CGDemy/blogimages/joystickWithWeapon.png "Joystick in a mobile game")

+###Credits
+[Harold Serrano](http://www.haroldserrano.com) Author of this repository and post

+###Questions
+If you have any questions about this repository, feel free to contact me at http://www.haroldserrano.com/contact/